MinDl1/Hard-Battle-Ship/README.md

 # Hard-Battle-Ship
 Hard Battle Ship is Console game on C++
+Its feature is the random of the number of ships

     Your map: